yoanmalie/d8-theming-guide/custom-theme/info-file.md

 #### Regions hidden

 The `regions_hidden` can be applied to any previous defined *regions*.
 Regions with this attribute will not show up on the block administration page.
 This means they can't have blocks assigned to them by ordinary mechanisms.
-For example, Drupal uses this feature to protect the special 'page_top' and 'page_bottom' regions from adventurous themers.
+Drupal uses this feature to protect the special 'page_top' and 'page_bottom' regions from adventurous themers.
 This can be used by module writers and theme writers to protect a given region from having unexpected content inserted into the output.
 The `seven.info.yml` contains this tag, in order to *hide* the 'Sidebar First' region.

 	regions_hidden:
   	- sidebar_first